 Being a member of the WINS ERG and Leadership Team has continued to help me build my network and new relationships (both in and outside of DTCC), collaborate with teams I’ve never worked with before, and enhance my strategic thinking skills.
 Over the past year, I advanced in both my career and my ERG role, and I’m confident that my involvement and experiences on the WINS leadership team contributed to my professional progression.

 Learning from others of various backgrounds, cultures, and experiences is an essential way we continue to develop and become better versions of ourselves.
 By being involved in WINS, I’m constantly learning from other WINS members, from our external speakers and community partners, from our initiatives and experiences…the list goes on and on!
 In turn, I’m always learning more about myself and how I can grow and improve and, ultimately, help other women do the same.

-Q. Which two organizations outside your own do you know the most people at and why?
+DC: At which two organizations outside your own do you know the most people and why?

 I’m very involved in two external organizations, Women United and the Society of Human Resource Management (SHRM).
 I’m a member of Women United’s Engagement Committee and previously was the Social Media Chair for SHRM-Long Island Chapter.
 Through these roles, I’ve made connections, developed new skills, and built my network outside of my daily workplace.